 Doctors are working to learn more about inflammatory breast cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 - Palliative care/supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current breast cancer treatments to improve comfort and quality of life for patients.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current inflammatory breast cancer treatments to improve comfort and quality of life for patients.

 Looking for More About the Latest Research?